Mesenteric injury with hematoma

 - Extensive homogeneous intraperitoneal free fluid

 - No intracranial, cervical spine or intrathoracic injury evident

 Mesenteric injury often results from compression and deceleration forces causing injury to the mesenteric plexus1.
 Note the hyperdense fluid surrounding the bowel, and tracking in between the mesenteric fat.
-The sentinel clot sign can be used to localise the source of occult haemorrhage in trauma.
+The sentinel clot sign can be used to localize the source of occult hemorrhage in trauma.